reillser/sixnationormy/README.md

 4. This updates the player database so managers can see who's starting/benched
 5. Verify the player list looks correct in the Transfer Market tab

-> ⚡ **Tip:** Check again on match morning — late changes occasionally happen after the captain's run (usually just injury-forced swaps on the bench).
+> ⚡ **Tip:** Check again on match morning — late changes occasionally happen after the captain's run.

 ### 🔒 Step 2: Confirm Lock Time